-The Club offers its members a versatile program of cultural and other interests from choir singing to literature, from history to foreign policy, from billiards to golf etc, which interest active citizens.
+The Club offers its members a versatile program of cultural and other interests from choir singing to literature, from history to foreign policy, from billiards to golf, from luxury watches to gastronomy etc, which interest active citizens.

-The objective of the Club is to cherish Fin-

-nish culture and traditions and the Finnish language throughout the country, to give the Club members a chance of enlightening mutual intercourse in the spirit of Finnishness, and to promote the discussion concerning patriotic, cultural, social and national defence issues.
+The objective of the Club is to cherish Finnish culture and traditions and the Finnish language throughout the country, to give the Club members a chance of enlightening mutual intercourse in the spirit of Finnishness, and to promote the discussion concerning patriotic, cultural, social and national defense issues.
 The basic program consists of minister lunches, Club evenings, festivals and numerous hobby evenings.

-There are also occasions that deal with certain themes, such as literature, science, military policy, foreign policy, history, judicial policy, economic policy, medicine, aviation, technology and gastronomy.
-The themes concentrate on the special issues in each area, but the lectures attract many listeners from other areas as well.

-The traditional festivals of the Club include honorary anniversary dinners of members, crayfish party in August, veteran and national defence evening, Independence Day festivities, the first of May festival, jazz evening and different gourmet dinners etc.

-The boat trip at the beginning of June closes the annual program for summer holidays.
+There are also occasions that deal with certain themes.
+The traditional festivals of the Club include honorary anniversary dinners of members, crayfish party in August, veteran and national defense evening, independence day festivities, the first of May festival, jazz evening and different gourmet dinners etc. The boat trip at the beginning of June closes the annual program for summer holidays.

-The Club choir and the Club brass band are the two great success stories of the Club.
-They entertain audiences on various occasions.
-The choir gives several concerts each year at home and abroad.
-The extensive program and vast supply of activities is since the Club members represent a large variety of different walks of life and willingly volunteer to arrange events and lecture in the theme evenings.
+The Club requires certain etiquette.
+The members are expected to behave in good manner and also show by their dress code that the Club is a place where you can bring distinguished guests.
+The dress code is traditional business attire.
+The dress code for more festive events are specifically informed in the invitation.

+The atmosphere in the billiards room is more relaxed, and the game can naturally be played without a jacket.
+In case you have to make an unexpected visit to the Club, you can request the use of one of the rooms or borrow a jacket and a tie from a Club master.